-Among other reasons for poor performance we can name also the memory-intencive architecture of an app, messy code source, an overloaded number of requests, intensive caching, memory leaks, and many other possible reasons that can occur.
+Among other reasons for poor performance, we can name also the memory-intensive architecture of an app, messy code source, an overloaded number of requests, intensive caching, memory leaks, and many other possible reasons that can occur.

 Having information about device types, screen sizes, and device capabilities at hand helps to better understand the conditions in which the app will be working for the end-user.
 Therefore, it is to set limits and understand the minimal requirements for the best mobile app performance possible.